dipy/dipy/doc/devel/gitwash/patching.rst

    # make the patch files
    git format-patch -M -C master

-Then, send the generated patch files to the `dipy mailing list`_ |emdash| where we will thank you warmly.
+Then, send the generated patch files to the `DIPY mailing list`_ |emdash| where we will thank you warmly.

 In detail